scrapy/scrapy/docs/topics/firebug.rst

 Extracting the data
 ===================

-Now we're gonna write the code to extract data from those pages.
+Now we're going to write the code to extract data from those pages.

 With the help of Firebug, we'll take a look at some page containing links to websites (say http://directory.google.com/Top/Arts/Awards/) and find out how we can